-BART will compensate for permanent impacts to open waters and wetlands at an off-site location adjacent to the project site.
+BART will compensate for permanent impacts to open waters and wetlands at a mitigation site located just to the east of Fremont Central Park.
 Wetlands will be restored at a ratio of 4 acres for every 1 acre impacted.
 Open water impacts will be restored at a 1 to 1 ratio based on linear feet impacted.
-Mitigation of these impacts will occur upon completion of the Subway Contract.

 As part of the project, sensitive cultural resources will be treated in accordance with approved plans and applicable laws.

 How does the WSX relate to the City of Fremont’s Washington Boulevard and Paseo Padre Parkway Grade Separation Project?